 Malta is an island nation in the Mediterranean covering about 122 square miles (316 square kilometers) which is just a little smaller than the city of Atlanta.
 It’s the smallest country in the EU, and the fifth smallest country in Europe.
 It includes three inhibited islands, Malta, Gozo and Comino, plus a handful of uninhibited islands.
 It is south of Sicily, east of Tunisia, and north of Libya.
 Malta has two official languages, Maltese and English, and it gained independence from the UK in 1964.

 A friend of mine married a guy from Malta several years ago, and when they went back to Malta to have a church wedding there, she asked me to be in the wedding.
 I spent my time discovering Gozo, the secondary island that makes up the country of Malta, since that’s where he was from.
-I’d love to go back and see more of the country someday since I didn’t get to do much sightseeing.
+I’d love to go back and see more of this small country someday since I didn’t get to do much sightseeing.

 Andorra is a mountainous country in between France and Spain.
 This European country is slightly larger than Malta with an area of 180.7 square miles (468 square kilometers).
 It is the sixth smallest country in Europe, and its capital, Andorra la Vella, has the highest elevation of any European capital.
 The official language is Catalan, although Spanish and French are widely spoken as well.
 Andorra is mostly known for shopping due to its duty free status and skiing in the Pyrenees in the winter months.
 There are no airports or train stations, so to get there you either have to drive or take a bus.